 Sheeshas and Art of Camden Town

 Okay to be honest, I have never visited UK during summers so I really cannot compare how it fares but Camden town was my ultimate getaway.
 That lovely street art, sitting in small Moroccan cafes smoking Sheesha, funky clothing – the entire punk vibe.
-I simply loved Camden and went back every chance I got.
+I simply loved Camden and went back every chance I got, even though there is a lot to do in London.

 Buy and flaunt Winter wear